Scholarships for New Students | Millsaps Legacy Scholarship

 *Note: All renewable scholarships are contingent on meeting specific eligibility criteria provided with the award.
 The awards are renewable for three years, to a maximum total of four years of full-time enrollment at Millsaps College.

-*Note: If an accepted transfer student is eligible to be considered for multiple awards from the following list, the student will receive only the award with the highest monetary value: Second Century Scholarship, E.H.
+*Note: If an admitted transfer student is eligible to be considered for multiple awards from the following list, the student will receive only the award with the highest monetary value: Second Century Scholarship, E.H.
 Sumners Grant, Tuition Exchange benefit, Staff/Faculty tuition benefit.
 Renewal of all scholarships is contingent upon meeting specific eligibility criteria provided with the award.

 To apply for need-based financial aid, students must begin the process by completing the Free Application for Federal Student Aid (FAFSA).
 We recommend completing this form as soon as possible after January 1, and before our priority financial aid filing date of March 1.
 Need-based aid recipients must reapply and requalify each year.